 How many of us have left the doctor with a prescription for a new antibiotic as the next in our long line of treatment offerings?
 In most cases antibiotics are given because the doctors simply don't know what else to do.
-Long term antibiotic use is not, and should not be a treatment, nor is it a wise choice.
+Long term antibiotic use is not a suitable treatment for HS.

 Why You See Initial Improvement on Antibiotics

-A common scenario for those treated with antibiotics for HS is that you seem to get better in the beginning, but the HS starts to come back, usually with a vengeance.
-It has been explained by specialists that HS gets confused, which is why it is beneficial for a period of time, because HS, in most cases, will become resistant to that antibiotic.
-Once HS has become resistant to that antibiotic you’re moved to a different strain of antibiotics; this cycle will continue until you become resistant or allergic to antibiotics.
+A common scenario for those treated with antibiotics for HS is that you seem to get better in the beginning, but then your HS starts to come back, usually with a vengeance.
+It has been explained by some specialists that you may see initial improvement if bacteria microorganisms were initially present and the antibiotic resolved that bacteria.
+This may make antibiotics beneficial for a period of time, but once you find yourself in a situation where the antibiotic stops working, then what?
+Typically you’re moved to a different strain of antibiotics and this cycle continues until (in many cases) antibiotic resistance happens meaning you become resistant or allergic to antibiotics.

-There are also doctors who prescribe two or three different kinds of antibiotics at a time or prescribe a very strong antibiotic (Bactrim for example), which has the same effect described above.
-The other potential issue with this method is that you can become resistant to antibiotics.
-If you develop chronic staph infections and/or MRSA you do not want to be resistant to antibiotics.
-Antibiotics weaken your immune system, which does not help with healing the abscesses or wound.
+There are some doctors who prescribe two or three different kinds of antibiotics at a time or prescribe a very strong antibiotic (Bactrim for example), which has the same effect described above.
+The issue with this is the potential of becoming resistant to antibiotics.
+If you develop chronic staph infections and/or MRSA you do not want to be resistant to antibiotics, this creates a serious and sometimes life threatening situation.
+Antibiotics can also weaken your immune system, which does not help with healing abscesses or wounds.

 While it is not common, some HS sufferers that deal with chronic infection such as Staph, MRSA, etc. This doesn't necessarily have to be HS abscesses; they are just prone to infections.
-In these cases, long-term antibiotics are sometimes necessary.
-This is not to be confused with typical HS abscesses/disease.
+In these cases long-term antibiotics are sometimes necessary.
 These people must take these antibiotics to avoid life-threatening situations and infections.

 Note: In the UK, various antibiotic options such as Clindamycin/Rifampcin will have to be tried and eliminated, per treatment guidelines, prior to being considered for biologic treatments such as Humira.